 Our advice is not to run Machine Learning and AI workloads on Elasticsearch or OpenSearch simply because it's not purposely built for it.
 It's sometimes handy to have, sure, but it doesn't come without a price tag.

 Elasticsearch and OpenSearch should be thought of as serving layer engines.
-You should prepare data to be served easily from them with or without ML involved.
+You should prepare the data structure so that data can be served easily from them with or without ML involved.
 As an example, you can use the vector fields (dense or sparse vectors) and use kNN / ANN algorithms to find similar documents via Vector Search.

 Another approach is to use rescoring approaches, like the LTR plugin does, to improve scoring capabilities.